 However, the Alberta Legislature recently passed amending legislation, the Justice Statutes Amendment Act, 2022, which will permit the government to increase the monetary limit for Provincial Court claims to $200,000.
 While further action by the government is still required in order to implement the increase, many anticipate that the change will happen in the coming months.

-If you would like to explore your options for the most expeditious way to pursue an employment-related claim, contact one of our experienced employment lawyers today.
+If you would like to explore your options for the most expeditious way to pursue an employment-related claim, contact one of our experienced employment lawyers for a confidential telephone or video consultation today.

 We currently have three offices across Alberta — Edmonton, Calgary, and Red Deer.
 We serve the entire province of Alberta (and BC).
 We also have the infrastructure to work with any of our clients virtually — even the furthest regions of Alberta.